 Andrew Chang, PhD

 Dr. Chang has more than 20 years of experience in the development, regulation and quality of biologics and pharmaceuticals.
-As Vice President, Quality and Regulatory Compliance, Quality Intelligence and Inspection, Novo Nordisk, he is responsible for external affairs, providing strategic advice and solutions for quality and regulatory related issues, and expert support to inspection preparation.
-He is representing PhRMA as an expert to ICH Q12 EWG for developing guideline on Pharmaceutical Products Lifecycle Management.
+As Vice President, Quality and Regulatory Compliance, Novo Nordisk, he is responsible for external affairs, providing strategic advice and solutions for quality and regulatory related issues, and expert support to inspection preparation.
+He had represented PhRMA as an expert to ICH Q12 EWG and IWG for developing the guideline on Pharmaceutical Products Lifecycle Management.
 Prior to Novo Nordisk, Andrew served more than 11 years at US FDA, most recently as an Associate Director for Policy and Regulation, Acting Deputy Director and Senior Regulatory Scientist in the Division of Hematology, CBER.

 Martin Schiestl, PhD

 - Global Head Regulatory Affairs Policy